FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 The syntax of the clone command is -- hg clone SOURCE [DEST], where the optional argument DEST is being represented in brackets.
 The clone command can be used to replicate already existing repositories, either on your own machine or on some remote machine somewhere on the network.
 Since, hg maintains a copy of the full repository with every copy of the repository, the two copies that we have are exactly equivalent.

+In this example book-repo shall be our central repository we are sharing with peers.

 ..
 L16

 {{{Show the slide 'Sharing Repositories'}}}